ServiceStack/ServiceStack.Redis/README.md

 There are a number of different APIs available with the `RedisClient` implementing the following interfaces:

- * [ICacheClient](http://docs.servicestack.net/caching) - If you are using Redis solely as a cache, you should bind to the ServiceStack's common interface as there already are In-Memory an Memcached implementations available in ServiceStack, allowing you to easily switch providers
+ * [Caching Provider](http://docs.servicestack.net/caching) - If you are using Redis solely as a cache, you should bind to the ServiceStack's common interface as there already are In-Memory an Memcached implementations available in ServiceStack, allowing you to easily switch providers
- * [IRedisNativeClient](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/IRedisNativeClient.cs) - For those wanting a low-level raw byte access (where you can control your own serialization/deserialization) that map 1:1 with Redis operations of the same name.
+ * [IRedisNativeClient](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/IRedisNativeClient.cs) / [Async](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/IRedisNativeClientAsync.cs) - For those wanting a low-level raw byte access (where you can control your own serialization/deserialization) that map 1:1 with Redis operations of the same name.

 For most cases if you require access to Redis specific functionality you would want to bind to the interface below:

-  * [IRedisClient](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/IRedisClient.cs) - Provides a friendlier, more descriptive API that lets you store values as strings (UTF8 encoding).
+  * [IRedisClient](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/IRedisClient.cs) / [Async](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/IRedisClientAsync.cs) - Provides a friendlier, more descriptive API that lets you store values as strings (UTF8 encoding).
-  * [IRedisTypedClient](https://github.com/ServiceStack/ServiceStack/tree/master/src/ServiceStack.Interfaces/Redis/Generic) - created with `IRedisClient.As<T>()` - it returns a 'strongly-typed client' that provides a typed-interface for all redis value operations that works against any C#/.NET POCO type.
+  * [Redis generic client APIs](https://github.com/ServiceStack/ServiceStack/tree/master/src/ServiceStack.Interfaces/Redis/Generic) - created with `redis.As<T>()` - returns a 'strongly-typed client' that provides a typed-interface for all redis value operations that works against any C#/.NET POCO type.

 The interfaces works cleanly with any IOC and allows your app logic to bind to implementation-free interfaces which can easily be mocked and substituted.